Young Adults & Chronic Illness

 This is also a valuable opportunity to press into Jesus and mature in our faith.
 Scripture promises that suffering produces perseverance; perseverance, character; and character, hope Romans 5:3-4 NIV , and that hope does not disappoint Romans 5:5 NASB.

-If you’re not sure where to start, check out 13 Verses to Lean Into that can encourage you in your chronic illness journey.
+If you’re not sure where to start, check out 13 Verses to Lean Into, which can encourage you in your chronic illness journey.
 We encourage you to copy these verses out, memorize them, read each one in context, and send them to a friend who might need to hear them, too.
 The Word of God is alive and powerful, able to bring us comfort in a way that nothing else can.

 YA Insights